 Back Extension Machine - Tips:

-Move slow: The lower back is very receptive to injury and keeping a slow and controlled pace will not only help build strength but also prevent injury through the exercise.
+Move slow: The lower back is very receptive to injury and keeping a slow and controlled pace will help build strength and prevent injury through the exercise.

 Use lighter weight and work your way up: The back extension exercise is a complex movement to get used to.
 For your safety start off with a lighter or no weight and master the form before you increase the weight.